US Star Pacific Wrecks Your donation today supports the next 15 years

 Laruni

-Mountain top village, furthest point where supplies from Karekodobu would reach.
-Advance American forces established an air drop location for resupply.
+Mountain top village, furthest point where supplies from Karekodobu could reach.
+Advance U.S. Army troops established an air drop location nearby for resupply.

 Mount Suwemalla "Ghost Mountain"